Martin896/syswatch/README.md

 412 Available 32G Used / 468G  Total 8%
 ```

-- Memory: Parses /proc/meminfo to calculate used vs total RAM
+- Memory: Parses `/proc/meminfo` to calculate used vs total RAM
-- Disk: Runs df -h and extracts root filesystem usage.
+- Disk: Runs `df -h` and extracts root filesystem usage.

 # How it works
 Memory data come from */proc/meminfo*, a linux virtual file maintained by Linux kernel.
-The program reads it as a string, iterates through each line, and extracts `*MemTotal*` and `*MemAvailable*` values.
+The program reads it as a string, iterates through each line, and extracts `MemTotal` and `MemAvailable` values.
 It converts from kilobyte to gigabyte and calculates usage percentage.

-Disk data come from runniing the df command as a child process using `*std::process::Command*`, then parsing the output for the root `(/)` filesystem.
+Disk data come from runniing the df command as a child process using `std::process::Command`, then parsing the output for the root `(/)` filesystem.

-# Rcun it
+# Run it

 ```
 git clone https://github.com/Martin896/syswatch.git